Cyvid7-Darus10/financial-discord-bot/README.md

 -   [jest](https://www.npmjs.com/package/jest) & [ts-jest](https://www.npmjs.com/package/ts-jest): Essential testing utilities for our codebase.
 -   [tsc-watch](https://www.npmjs.com/package/tsc-watch): Enhanced TypeScript compilation.
 -   [prettier](https://www.npmjs.com/package/prettier): Keeping our code clean and formatted.

-## 📝 Notes

--   This project is exclusively intended for the internal usage of Nisa.ai team members.
--   Facing issues?
-Have suggestions or features in mind?
-Reach out to our project maintainers or create a ticket in our internal tracking system.
--   Stay updated!
-Regularly pull updates from the repository to ensure you're working with the latest version.